Project Lifecycle - Agile Framework

 At this point of the article there’s a sense of

-being at the hands of the team, but
+too much responsibility being at the hands of the team, but

-that’s a good thing
+that’s a good thing.

 After all,

-the team is composed of anyone of interest to the project
+the team is composed of anyone of interest to the project,

 even if they are not directly working on the deliverables.

-In agile
+In agile there is

-less focus in what role you possess
+less focus in what role you possess and more in

-how can you help the team succeed
+how can you help the team succeed which means

-your job title doesn't affect how the team operates, only your actions matter
+your job title doesn't affect how the team operates, only your actions matter.

 Let’s imagine a football (soccer) team and how it works.
 There are 11

-players in many different positions
+players in many different positions with

-two objectives for every match
+two objectives for every match:

-Score goals at the other team's goal
+Score goals at the other team's goal and

-do your best to block the other team from scoring at your goal
+do your best to block the other team from scoring at your goal.

 In order to better organize the team, it is broken down in about 4

-main groups: offense
+main groups: offense, mid-field,

-.
+defense and goal keeper.
 Each group respects

-but each accomplishes them in
+the two main objectives but each accomplishes them in

-different ways
+different ways:

 - The role of the

-is score goals; - The
+offenseis score goals; - The

-and does it best to avoid the adversary’s attack; - In order to protect the goal, the
+mid-fieldersmake sure the ball reaches theoffenseand does it best to avoid the adversary’s attack; - In order to protect the goal, the

-is specialized in taking the ball from the adversary and performingcounter-attacks
+defenseis specialized in taking the ball from the adversary and performingcounter-attacks; - If everything fails, the

-is the last line of defense against the adversary.
+goal keeperis the last line of defense against the adversary.
 The job is simple: do not let the ball get through at any cost.

-Having roles is important for a team
+Having roles is important for a team, it allows everyone

 same time,

-the role does not limit them to that specific position at the field
+the role does not limit them to that specific position at the field.

-There are no rules against a defense player
+There are no rules against a defense player getting the

 ball and scoring a goal, nor a rule against a

-making a daring dribble and saving the team
+offense player making a daring dribble and saving the team

 from taking a goal.